MaybeAnonymous/mad/README.md

 <img src="https://user-images.githubusercontent.com/89218161/155859733-59d2fe19-0573-4080-94c4-768a75310412.png" alt="my profile picture" width="200" height="200">

-i am not responsible for problems you may get while installing this, and know that this isn't complete
+i am not responsible for problems you may get while installing this

 use **[ufetch](https://gitlab.com/jschx/ufetch)** or the one in usr/local/bin